After Discovering a Need for Emergency Childcare in Pittsburgh, Jeremiah's Place Was Formed

 (Pictured (left-to-right) are Jeremiah's Place founders Lynne Williams, M.D., Ph.D., Eileen Sharbaugh, and Tammy Murdock, M.D.)

-In response, Dr. Williams, Dr. Murdock, and Ms. Sharbaugh brought together physicians from the prevention-focused, child-centered fields of pediatric and obstetric care.
+This survey was based on an earlier study on families' needs for a crisis nursery by Dr. Anna Marie White who continued to contribute to the development of Jeremiah's Place.
+With the need clearly identified, Dr. Williams, Dr. Murdock, and Ms. Sharbaugh brought together physicians from the prevention-focused, child-centered fields of pediatric and obstetric care.
 They established a voluntary committee of 25 passionate individuals from within the Pittsburgh community that included early childhood educators, pediatric nurses, social workers, family support providers, public health advocates, special education educators and infant mental healthcare workers.
 These zealous individuals volunteered countless hours of their time, energy and talents to make the crisis nursery a reality.

 In March 2014, more than fifty volunteers came together to prepare the 3,500-square foot facility to accept children in need, and on April 21, 2014, Jeremiah’s Place opened its doors and served its first family.